silx-kit/silx-training/python/python/definitions.rst

 ----

-- String are not mutables
+- Strings are not mutables

 .. code-block:: python